 Early Origins of the Champeney family

 Important Dates for the Champeney family

 This web page shows only a small excerpt of our Champeney research.
-Another 73 words (5 lines of text) covering the years 1300 and 1534 are included under the topic Early Champeney History in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Champeney History in all our PDF Extended History products and printed products wherever possible.

 Champeney Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Champney, Chamnes, Chamness, Chamney, Champneys and many more.

 Early Notables of the Champeney family (pre 1700)

 Another 29 words (2 lines of text) are included under the topic Early Champeney Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Champeney family to Ireland

 Some of the Champeney family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Champeney family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Champeney name or one of its variants: Edward Champneys who settled in New Jersey in 1675 with his wife Priscilla, son and daughter; James Champness settled in Baltimore in 1774; John and Jane Champnes settled in Barbados in 1654..